 More than one million hernia repairs are performed in the U.S. each year.
 Hernias repaired with surgical mesh implants may cause serious side effects.
 Individuals experiencing hernia mesh complications might require removal or revision surgeries.

 Though studies show surgical mesh repairs may result in a lower rate of hernia recurrence, complication risks significantly increase with hernia mesh implants.

-- Loops of the intestines adhere to each other or the mesh
+- Adhesion - Loops of the intestines adhere to each other or the mesh

-- Blockage of intestines and bowels
+- Obstruction - The mesh causes a blockage of intestines and bowels

-- Fluid build-up at the surgical site
+- Seroma - Fluid builds up at the surgical site

-- Hole in neighboring tissues or organs
+- Perforation - The mesh punctures neighboring tissues or organs

 - Skin Rash

 - Difficulty urinating